Fannie Mae and the to-be-announced (or TBA) market

 When the Federal Reserve talks about buying mortgage-backed securities (or MBS), it’s referring to the to-be-announced (or TBA) market.
 The TBA market allows loan originators to take individual loans and turn them into a homogeneous product that you can trade.
 TBAs settle once a month.

 Fannie Mae loans go into Fannie Mae securities.
 TBAs are broken out by coupon rate and settlement date.
-In the chart below, we see Fannie Mae’s 3.5% coupon for January delivery.
+In the chart below, we see the Fannie Mae 3.5% coupon for the January delivery.

 Implications for mortgage REITs

-Mortgage real estate investment trusts (or REITs) and ETFs like Annaly Capital Management (NLY), American Capital Agency (AGNC), Capstead Mortgage (CMO), the iShares 20+ Year Treasury Bond ETF (TLT), and the VanEck Vectors ETF Trust (MORT) are the biggest non-Central bank holders of TBAs.
+Mortgage real estate investment trusts (or REITs) and exchange-traded funds (or ETFs) such as Annaly Capital Management (NLY), American Capital Agency (AGNC), Capstead Mortgage (CMO), the iShares 20+ Year Treasury Bond ETF (TLT), and the VanEck Vectors ETF Trust (MORT) are the biggest beneficiaries of quantitative easing.
+Quantitative easing helps keep the cost of funds low for REITs, which benefit from mark-to-market gains.
+This means existing holdings of mortgage-backed securities are worth more as the TBA market rises.